magoo/www-forecast/README.md

 ```

 ### 4. Verify the install works.
-Enter the `$GOPATH/src/www-forecast` directory and `revel run`.
+Enter the `$GOPATH/src/www-forecast` directory and (`revel -X-v run`).
 The server should start locally.
 It won't work quite yet as we haven't setup AWS and Google credentials, but this is a good point to stop and troubleshoot any issues with Go or Revel.

 ### 4. Generate the app secret